 The Agriculture Industry contributed more than $63 billion or 2.3% to Australia’s GDP in 2016-17.
-However, growth in this industry is slowing, leading causes are attributed to drought and equipment theft.
+However, growth in this industry is slowing—the leading cause attributed to drought and equipment theft.

-There are a number of reasons for the thievery of farming equipment and vehicles:
+There are several reasons for the thievery of farming equipment and vehicles:

 - For illegal resale;

-- Often the machinery taken isn’t used; it is just dumped or destroyed for the thrill of it.
+- Often the machinery taken isn’t used; it is just dumped or destroyed for the thrill.

 Regardless of the reasons, it is costly for farmers and agriculture businesses.
-Addressing this problem is a must for those operating in the sector – and this becomes easier when you consider the positive impact of a GPS telematics system.
+Addressing this problem is a must for those operating in the sector.
+This becomes easier when you consider the positive impact of a GPS telematics system.

-What GPS system can I use to monitor farming equipment?
+What GPS can I use to monitor farming equipment?

-Netstar has been a leader in the telematics space for nearly two decades, designing telematics monitoring equipment for use in monitoring rural plant equipment.
+Netstar has been a leader in the telematics space for nearly two decades.
+We are designing telematics monitoring equipment for use in monitoring rural plant equipment.

-Farmers and operations managers often operate on huge swathes of land, so it is not always feasible to have equipment stored in a secure location or near a home depot.
-This is coupled with the issue of other GPS systems being unable to function without network connectivity in remote areas, meaning verifying the location and status of an expensive piece of equipment can be a challenge.
+Farmers and operations managers often operate on vast swathes of land, so it is not always feasible to have equipment stored in a secure location or near a home depot.
+Coupled with the issue of other GPS systems being unable to function without network connectivity in remote areas, finding the location and status of an expensive piece of equipment can be challenging.

 - Real-time information on hours of operation, readings, and fuel usage.